Donald Trump Will Leave Peacefully If He Loses Because He ‘Hates’ Being President, Ex-Official Says

 “He will create that narrative that he made America great, and it was the pandemic that cost him more than anything else,” he predicted.

-He added that it just isn’t Trump’s personality to act.
+He added that it just isn’t the commander in chief’s personality to act.

 “His personality is bluster and saying things, but he really isn’t a doer that way.
 I think he will blow out.”

-After leaving the White House, Scaramucci has become critical of his former employer and has led Republican efforts to oust the self-proclaimed businessman from the Oval Office.
+After leaving the White House, Scaramucci has become critical of his former employer and has led Republican efforts to oust the businessman from the Oval Office.

 He admits that his prediction doesn’t fit in with the narrative being floated in the public sphere currently.